Twitter has been around for more than a decade now and there are millions of people using the site every day.

 When setting up your profile make sure you choose a twitter profile picture that is eye-catching and, hopefully, a close up of your group or your face.
 For your biography give a short clean description of what your music sounds like.
 People should be able to tell your style of music from these couple of lines.

 You can also mention an upcoming release that you have coming out or some other project that you’re working on.
-Also be sure to enter your personal music website.
-If you’re only using Facebook pages and ReverbNation pages as your websites, that’s another problem altogether.
+Also be sure to enter your personal music website and links to your music on Spotify, Tidal, etc. If you’re only using Facebook pages and ReverbNation pages as your websites, that’s another problem altogether.
 We’ll cover this topic more fully in another post.
 Having your own music site is important.

 Once you’ve created a twitter account it’s usually a good idea to try and get some followers.
 The best way to gain followers on twitter is to go and follow other people.
 Most Twitter users will follow you back if you follow them and they think your Twitter feed [your series of tweets] will be interesting.